 In June 2003 she was elected as a member of the Royal Society of British Artists and in March 2004 was elected a member of the Pastel Society.

-Her work has been exhibited throughout the UK.
+Her work has been exhibited throughout the UK and France.

 It is good to be humbled by nature and what better than a vast and powerful landscape or a mighty oak tree to do just that.
 Mankind needs to learn his place in the grand scheme of things.
 We have an amazing world around us, which survives in spite of all we do to destroy it.
 If one painting can communicate some of this magic, then a miracle has occurred.
 On another level, the natural world has its own symmetry.
 To me, as an artist, it is a matter of following the rules of that symmetry, and the painting will create its own conviction without the aid of photographic realism.

 To draw the landscape is the point of contact.
 It is the most important part of the process --- the catalyst for the final work.